gabesmed/ember-leaflet/index.md

       RadMarkersApp.MarkerCollectionLayer]});
 ```

-Easily incorporate 3rd-party leaflet classes into your Ember app.
+## Easily incorporate 3rd-party leaflet classes into your Ember app.

+Extend the `Layer` or `ContainerLayer` class and provide a `_newLayer` function to use custom leaflet classes within the context of `EmberLeaflet`.

+### Marker clustering

 {% assign ember_app = "clustered" %}
 {% include ember_app.liquid %}